Rohitpa7824/My-Projects/Chatting-Webapp/README.md

 #Chatting Web-App

-This is a Web-App that through which two people will be able to send messages to each other..
+This is a Web-App, through which two people will be able to send messages to each other..
 It is not hosted yet, but it will be hosted once it is fully done.

 ####This web-app is being created by me and [Nilesh Kevlani](https://github.com/njkevlani)